Transaction and distraction: the malign splendor of Olivier Assayas’s

 I hope you’ll be able to see Demonlover in a cinema someday—as I did again, sixteen years after that first encounter—and to submit to its malign splendor, its oppressive atmospherics, the sense it gives of being buried alive under data.
 It’s hard to be dominated by a movie at home, as the past eleven grim months have proven, between trips to the microwave and the bathroom, and anyway aren’t there some emails you should be answering?
 This feeling of sustained anxious diversion is central to Demonlover, which opens on an image of distraction that forms a bookend with the film’s conclusion: on a red-eye back to Paris, Diane recapitulates with her boss the details of their work trip.
 As she does so, he keeps stealing glances at the in-flight movie and at the image of a man scorched by a blossoming explosion.
 So we fiddle with devices as Rome burns, as the threatening flames of hellfire must compete for our attention with so many other workaday concerns, and so we might almost forget about them until we get a whiff of our own charred flesh.

-Nick Pinkerton is the author of the book Goodbye, Dragon Inn, available in March from Decadent Editions.
+Nick Pinkerton is the author of the book Goodbye, Dragon Inn, available in March from Fireflies Press as part of its Decadent Editions series.
 His writing on cinematic esoterica can be found at nickpinkerton.substack.com, among other venues.